corcorana/restingIAF/iaf_short.md

 Initial parameters for the IAF analysis were determined on the basis of preliminary testing with an independent set of resting-state data.
 These data were collected as part of a separate EEG protocol.

-We implemented `pwelch` with a 1024 sample Hamming window (i.e. 4 times the sampling rate raised to the next power of 2) of 50% overlap, yielding a frequency resolution of ~0.24 Hz.
+We implemented `pwelch` with a 1024 sample Hamming window (i.e. 4 times the sampling rate raised to the next power of 2), yielding a frequency resolution of ~0.24 Hz (window overlap was 50% by default).
 $F_w$ was defined as 11 samples (i.e. frequency bins), corresponding to a frequency span of ~2.69 Hz.
 A fifth-degree polynomial was selected for $k$.
 The bounds of $W_\alpha$ were set at 7 and 13 Hz.